jpecore/AlexaStampSkill/README.md

-Stamp collector (philatelist) is a postage stamp collecting assistant, with access to more then 650,000 stamps from the colnect.com catalog.
+Stamp Collector (philatelist) is a postage stamp collecting assistant skill for Echo devices, with access to over 650,000 stamps from colnect.com.

-Ask stamp collector with any help you may need while working on your collection.
+Ask stamp collector to provide some help while working on your collection.
 # Examples:

-User: Alexa, ask stamp collector what country has the letters  M A G Y A R  on their stamps?
+User: Alexa, ask Stamp Collector what country has the letters  M A G Y A R  on their stamps?
 Alexa: According to the ISWSC World Wide Stamp Identifier, possible matches are:  Hungary.

-User: Alexa, ask stamp collector to find stamp name Virginia  with face value twenty five from United States?
+User: Alexa, ask Stamp Collector to find stamp name Virginia  with face value twenty five from United States?
 Alex: The USA 25 ¢ Virginia Ratification Date  tamp was issued in 1988...

-User:  Alexa, ask stamp collector to define letterpress?
+User:  Alexa, ask Stamp Collector to define letterpress?
 Alexa: According to linns.com, letterpress is  printing done directly from the inked, raised surface of the printing plate.

 This skill is not sponsored or endorsed by any stamp organization or company.

 # Version 0.2
 * Colnect.com access
- * Find stamps by name {topic}, face value, and country to get information including: date issueed and print_run.
+ * Find stamps by name {topic}, face value, and country to get information including: date issued and print_run.
-  * Uses alexa app cards to send complete info.
+ * Creates Alexa app cards to show complete info.
 # Version 0.1
 * Stamp terms
 * Stamp identification by letters on the stamp.

-# Coming soon
+# Possible future capabilities
 * Display image of stamp on Alexa Cards (waiting on Colnect to use secure hhttps)
 * What is the latest stamp news?
 * Give me a random stamp term.